Nonacademic Code of Conduct

 - Exclusion/Removal from University Activity/Event – A student given this sanction may be barred from attending University sponsored activity and events for a specified period of time, not to exceed 180 days.
 These restrictions may be extended to participation in online events sponsored by the University.

-- Probationary Suspension – A student may be suspended from the University for a specified period of time, not to exceed one year.
+- Suspension – A student may be suspended from the University for a specified period of time, not to exceed one year.
 The student while suspended shall not participate in any University sponsored activity and will be barred from University premises.
-At the discretion of the provost, a permanent transcript notation of the suspension may be made.
+At the discretion of the Provost, a permanent transcript notation of the suspension may be made.
 Students suspended from the University are not entitled to refunds for tuition or fees associated with their interrupted enrollment.

 - Postponing or Withholding of a Degree – The University may withhold the award of a degree, otherwise earned, until completion of a disciplinary process set forth in any of its Codes of Conduct.